rekcurd/python-client/README.md

 response = client.run_predict_arrint_arrint(input)
 ```

-If you want to access the Drucker which runs on Kubernetes, try it below.
+When you use Kubernetes and deploy Rekcurd service via Rekcurd dashboard, you can access your Rekcurd service like the below.

 ```python
 from drucker_client import DruckerWorkerClient